sharhan-webosmotic/g-meet-bot/README.md

 One of the main challenge is to record the session without a sound card using audio loop sink and not being flagged by the meeting provider (in this case google meet).

-This project is a proof of concept with limited support and is not meant for production grade usage.

 ## Build:

 ```